 With so many ninjas doing backflips down Broadway or scaling our gleaming skyscrapers, it was only a matter of time before they started organizing and demanding recognition and certain rights that the rest of us take for granted.
 The urban ninja movement was championed by one man.
 One man who mysteriously appeared when the ninjas became a noticeable force.
-One man who, like his brothers and sisters in ninjitsu, disappeared just as mysteriously as he appeared.
+One man who, like his brothers and sisters in ninjitsu, disappeared just as mysteriously.
 One man who, from time to time, could be seen hosting his own martial arts workout show complete with a team of skimpily-clad “ninjettes.”
 The man was Sho Kosugi.

-Forgive me if I confuse some of the elements of Pray for Death with stuff that was actually in Revenge of the Ninja.
-Sometimes, I can’t keep track of the two.
-Anyway, Kosugi’s life in America is okay.
+Since Pray for Death rips off Kosugi’s best film, it can’t help but be at least sorta decent.
+And that’s just what it is.
+Kosugi reprises his role as a Japanese immigrant to the United States.
+He has a shady past as a ninja, obviously, but these days he is committed to putting his demons behind him and being a man of peace.
+Kosugi’s life in America is good.
 He has a happy family (including his real sons, Shane and Kane, as was the law) and a nice house.
-Unfortunately, the house he bought is a traditional drop-off and pick-up point for the local crime ring, whose main enforcer is some fat-ass British guy named Limehouse.
-Always having mobsters sneaking around his property makes Sho suspicious, and eventually he crosses them and they take revenge by attacking his family.
-The man of peace is once again pushed to turn to his violent past, don his goofy helmet, and chop the shit out of the men who wronged his family.
+Unfortunately, the house he bought is a former drop-off and pick-up point for the local crime ring, whose main enforcer is some British guy named Limehouse Willie (James Booth).
+Always having mobsters sneaking around his property makes Sho suspicious, and eventually he crosses them.
+They take revenge by attacking his family.
+The man of peace is once again forced to return to his violent past, don his goofy helmet, and chop the shit out of the men who wronged his family.

 I really miss the aspect of the 1980s that saw low budget weirdness in mainstream theaters.
 You don’t see films like Pray for Death these days.
 Big budget blockbusters are so busy being inane and awful that there’s no room left for goofy little lowbrow pleasures like ninja or barbarian films.
 It’s sad, this passing of an era.
 It’s sad, this loss of the days when ninjas roamed the streets of our cities.
 It’s sad, this passing of the era of true bad film, of nights spent sneaking peaks at it on late night cable television after the parents had gone to sleep.